Public Enemy (TV series)

 Public Enemy (French: Ennemi Public) is a Belgian French-language crime thriller based loosely on the Marc Dutroux case.
-The 10-part first season aired on La Une in Belgium from 1 May to 29 May 2016, and the series has been renewed for a second season.
+The first season of 10 episodes aired on La Une in Belgium from 1 May to 29 May 2016, and the second season, also of 10 episodes, aired from 10 March 2019 to 14 April 2019.

 Synopsis

 A child murderer released on parole, Guy Béranger is welcomed by the monks of the abbey of Vielsart, a quiet little village in the Ardennes.
-He is placed under the protection of Chloé Muller, a young federal police inspector, convinced that, sooner or later, the former criminal will re offend.
+He is placed under the protection of Chloé Muller, a young federal police inspector, convinced that, sooner or later, the former criminal will reoffend.
 While the population is indignant at the presence of Public Enemy No. 1 in their neighbourhood, the police learn of the disturbing disappearance of a young girl from the village ...